-We’ve also focused on fostering more transparent and open communication internally, including open Q&A sessions at the end of our all-company meetings, regular email communication from the CEO on the focus and direction of the company, and ‘fireside chats’ with senior leadership.
+We’ve also focused on fostering more transparent and open communication internally, including open Q&A sessions at the end of our all-company meetings, regular email communication from the CEO on the focus and direction of the company, and ‘open houses’ with company leaders.

 What are working conditions like for Kickstarter’s staff?

 We use market data to determine salaries for all of our employees, ensuring that we are paying fairly and consistently based on people's experience, skills, and responsibilities.
-We offer all of our staff members 18 vacation days a year, and we also close the office for a week in July and a week in December.
+We offer all of our staff members 26 vacation days a year.
 We offer four months of paid parental leave for all new parents, education/wellness/bike stipends, time off for creative and volunteer work, fully paid medical/dental/vision coverage, a flexible work-from-home policy, fresh produce from our rooftop garden, company lunches on Thursdays, and what may be the most beautiful office in all of New York City.

 - How Kickstarter Creators Are Coping with the Coronavirus